mauriciosoares/core.js/README.md

 It helps you create scalable applications written in Javascript, giving you some structure and patterns to keep everything separated.

-## tl;dr

-* Check out [this video](https://www.youtube.com/watch?v=s9tdZSa74jo) - Introduction (portuguese)
-* Check out [this video](https://www.youtube.com/watch?v=smYbfRrXSEs) - Isolation of DOM (portuguese)

 ## The Idea

 Conceptually, everything in your application is a module, and your modules should work independently from each other, so if one module breaks, the others should not.

-A module should never talk directly to another module, for that you use a combination of listeners and notifications.
+A module should never talks directly to another module, for that you use a combination of listeners and notifications.

 ## Getting Started